- Application Information

-All participants are required to complete a US Sponsor Orientation online via an e-mail link before they depart on their J1 Visa.
+All participants are required to complete a US Sponsor Orientation online before they depart on their J1 Visa.
 This is a U.S. Government mandatory requirement for the programme.
 The orientation is extremely beneficial as it gives information on how to apply for your Social Security Number, SEVIS Registration, information on the monthly monitoring survey, registering your US summer Job with SEVIS/US Sponsor etc. Failure to complete the orientation before departure will result in the participant’s cancellation from the programme.
 Full cancellations fees will apply in these cases.

 Proof of Funds

 - Do I have to show Proof of Funds when I am entering the US?